FAQs

 Yes.
 Each of the schools will maintain their own distinct identity, as they are centres of excellence in their own communities and the desire is for this to continue.
 In time it will be ensured that there is more shared best practice across the Group, which will bring value to all pupils, whatever their final secondary school destination.

 While St Paul’s School is launching this Group with these first Prep schools, they remain firmly committed to the valued relationships they hold with all of their feeder schools.
-Membership of the Group does not confer any automatic right of entry to St Paul’s School, and their admissions process remains unchanged and equally open to all applicants from a diverse range of feeder schools across London.
+Membership of the Group does not confer any automatic right of entry to St Paul’s School, and their admissions process remains open to all applicants from a diverse range of feeder schools across London and beyond.
 The 11+ entry point remains focussed on children from state schools and those prep schools finishing at 11.
 The aim is to maintain the current status of 10% of pupils at St Paul’s School being on a means-tested bursary and, in time, considering whether this is something that we can extend out to the rest of the Group.

 Each of the Prep schools within the Group will continue to prepare their pupils for a wide range of destination schools, ensuring that each child finds the best senior school for them.